kparc/kcc/README.md

 -----------------------

-Yes, no rocket science, it is all pretty basic — so, push on.
+Yes, no rocket science, it is all pretty basic.
+So, push on, greatness awaits.

 ### two types of types